 The free Financial Ombudsman Service can help with most cases if you think your bank's not playing ball.

 Complaints are time-barred from going to the Ombudsman if it's over six months since your last contact with your bank.
 But don't let that put you off.

 Call it on 0800 0234 567 (0300 1239 123 from a mobile).
 See its leaflet on Comparative Redress.

 As the use of comparative redress is only recently coming to light the FOS said it's happy to be a point of call for enquires and will look at taking on cases, new and old, on a case-by-case basis.

 If you've tried this, please let us know how you got on the

 When won't the easy route work?

 The Ombudsman can only help with complaints about FSA/FCA-regulated companies.
 All PPI sales from January 2005 are regulated by the Ombudsman, but some earlier policies aren't.
-Any provider that was FSA/FCA-regulated before this will be covered by the Ombudsman.
-So all banks and building society loans should be fine.
+Any provider that was regulated before this will be covered by the Ombudsman so all banks and building society loans should be fine.

 Sadly, if you got PPI in 2004 or earlier and the provider wasn't FSA/FCA-regulated (such as car dealerships, window installer or some hire purchase arrangements), the Ombudsman has no jurisdiction.
 This makes reclaiming trickier, though it's still worth trying.

-Call the Ombudsman to check - it'll put you in touch with others that may be able to help, including the Finance & Leasing Association, Association of British Insurers or the Financial Services Compensation Scheme if your lender's gone bust.
+Call the Ombudsman to check - it'll put you in touch with any other organisations that may be able to help, including the Finance & Leasing Association, Association of British Insurers or the Financial Services Compensation Scheme if your lender's gone bust.